stefinfection/RUFUS/README.md

-    echo " -r reference Required: The reference used in the RUFUS run" echo " -c controls  Required: The control bam files used in the RUFUS run" echo " -s subject_file  Required: The name of the subject file: must be the same as that supplied to the RUFUS run" echo " -d source_dir    Required: The source directory where the RUFUS vcf(s) are located" echo " -h help  Print help message"
+    echo " -r reference Required: The reference used in the RUFUS run" echo " -c controls  Required: The control bam files used in the RUFUS run" echo " -s subject_file  Required: The name of the subject file: must be the same as that supplied to the RUFUS run" echo " -d source_dir    Required: The source directory where the vcf(s) made by the calling stage are located" echo " -h help  Print help message"
 ```